cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 secrets using the secret export interface.

 The table below summarizes the main results from {{HPKEAnalysis}}.
-N/A means that a property does not apply for the given mode, whereas `y` means the given mode satisfies the property.
+N/A means that a property does not apply for the given mode, whereas `Y` means the given mode satisfies the property.

 {::comment}